reef-technologies/handbook/agreements.md

 - ✅ (`:white_check_mark:`) – “Issue resolved”,

 Staff members should to periodically skim through the alerts channels and do a quick checkup on their state.
-It should be easy to spot channels that are neglected, i.e. without any reactions or just 👀, but no resolutions
+It should be easy to spot channels that are neglected, i.e. without any reactions or just 👀, but no resolutions.

 ## Maintaining organizational culture